-In the summers of 2013, 2014, 2015, and 2016, I had the opportunity to conduct fieldwork and live among Siddis (people of African descent) in Karnataka, India.
+Background: In the summers of 2013, 2014, 2015, and 2016, I had the opportunity to conduct fieldwork and live among Siddis (people of African descent) in Karnataka, India.
 Much of my time was spent with the village women and young girls who live in rural hostels.
 Many of these young girls come from families that live in abject poverty.
 My interviews with them educated me about their concerns surrounding puberty specifically, around menstruation.

 For example, some castes in India pathologize menstruation to make young women feel as if they have a disease.
 Further, parents or caregivers feel powerless at helping their children during this process because they themselves are not well equipped with the necessary knowledge about menstruation.
 The girls and women also disclosed to me that they do not have access to or cannot afford sanitary pads.
 They resort to using rags from old clothes, newspapers and leaves which put them at a higher risk for bacterial infections.
 Young girls are absent from school for fifty or more days throughout the school year and women will miss four to five days of farm work per month because of menstrual leakage and the taboos which surround menstruation.
 Some Non-Government Organizations (NGOs) are working with local Indian government officials to promote reusable sanitary pads, but their availability has not reached Siddi women and girls who remain at a disadvantage because of their minority status as a Scheduled Tribe.
 Armed with this information, I was motivated to develop a project which enabled the girls and women to gain access to resources which will help them take control of their bodies and reproductive health.
 The goal of this project is to continue to educate young girls and women about women’s reproductive health, as well as train them to make reusable cotton sanitary pads and market the pads as a sustainable small business enterprise in rural Karnataka, India.

-For the past four years, I have dedicated my summers to empower young girls and women in rural India on women’s reproductive health issues, specifically on menstruation.
+Project Update: For the past four years, I have dedicated my summers to empower young girls and women in rural India on women’s reproductive health issues, specifically on menstruation.
 Empower Women-Sanitary Solutions provides minority girls and women the opportunity to learn about menstruation and take charge of their bodies.
 Through your generous support the project has reached over 800 young girls and women.

 In addition, the project donated sewing machines, created employment, which trained new seamstresses to make cotton reusable sanitary pads, designed focus groups which provides education on women’s health as well as creating a safe platform for the girls and women to share their personal stories — menstruation.
 The project initially worked with Siddi communities, but has since grown and now reaches more minority young girls and women who also remain at a disadvantage — due to poverty and their social caste status.